-2018 Films with funny women to make you LOL
+Female comedians: 2018 films with funny women to make you LOL

-Female comedians are having a moment right now.
+Female comedians are having a moment.
 The whole world tuned in when Michelle Wolf delivered her White House Correspondent Dinner roast.
 Viewers everywhere laughed and cried as Kate McKinnon portrayed Hillary Clinton on Saturday Night Live during the 2016 election cycle.

 Life of the Party